Hannah Snellgrove’s Olympic debut will be testament to the phrase ‘if at first you don’t succeed, try, try and try again’.

 Young got the nod again in Tokyo, prior to which Snellgrove had crowdfunded to buy a boat as part of her comeback trail having been dropped from the British Sailing programme in 2014.

-A decade on from her lowest moment in the sport, the Lymington star has now been selected to represent Team GB in the ILCA 6 class in Marseille at the 2024 Games in August.
+A decade on from her lowest moment in the sport, the Lymington star will now represent Team GB in the ILCA 6 class in Marseille at the 2024 Games in August.

 “It’s a culmination of 15 years of hard work, not just by me, by a lot of people who have helped along the way,” she said.